Peter Steiner (cartoonist): Early life and career

 "A New Chapter For Peter Steiner", CT INSIDER, February 11, 2022.

 He attended the University of Miami and spent his junior year at the Free University of Berlin.
 He earned his B.A. from the University of Miami.
 After serving in the United States Army in Germany, he earned his M.A. and Ph.D. in German literature from the University of Pittsburgh in 1967 and 1969 respectively."Peter Steiner - Cartoonist, Artist, Novelist", New Austrian, January/February 2009 issue.

-He was a professor of German literature at Dickinson College in Carlisle, Pennsylvania for eight years before turning to being a cartoonist, artist, and a writer of novels."Profile: Peter Steiner", Fresh Fiction.
+He was a professor of German literature at Dickinson College in Carlisle, Pennsylvania, for eight years before turning to being a cartoonist, artist, and a writer of novels."Profile: Peter Steiner", Fresh Fiction.
 Accessed April 7, 2022."Peter Steiner: the Ink Spill interview", michaelmaslin.com, June 7, 2016.

 Cartoons

 Steiner has contributed cartoons and other material to The New Yorker since 1979.

-His cartoon captioned 'On the Internet, nobody knows you’re a dog' is the most reproduced cartoon from The New Yorker.
+His cartoon captioned "On the Internet, nobody knows you're a dog" is the most reproduced cartoon from The New Yorker.
 Steiner is also well known for his daily cartoons on contemporary events for the Washington Times, which he created for over 20 years, starting in 1983.
-One selection of these cartoons, titled Peter Steiner Cartoons I didn't Bite the Man I Bit the Office, was published in 1994.
-For several years in the late 1990s and early 2000s he also made cartoons for The Weekly Standard.
+One selection of these cartoons, titled I Didn't Bite the Man.
+I Bit the Office, was published in 1994.
+For several years in the late 1990s and early 2000s, he also made cartoons for The Weekly Standard.